AREA ATTRACTIONS

 1112 River Rd, Washington Crossing, PA

 Washington Crossing Historic Park preserves the site where George Washington crossed the Delaware River to march to Trenton, turning the tide of the Revolutionary War.
-Every December, thousands of people (and several hundred reenactors in Continental military dress) gather here to stage and watch a reenactment of this historic event.
+Every December, thousands of people and reenactors in Continental military dress gather here to stage and watch a reenactment of this historic event.

 Washington Crossing State Park